New York joins California in locking down against the virus

 Some of the only good news came from Wuhan, the Chinese city where the outbreak began and were hospitals were struggling just weeks ago.
 For the second day in a row, no new infections were reported and only 39 cases were recorded nationwide — all brought from the outside, the government said.

-With the crisis waning, China has begun sending medical supplies to Europe.
+With the crisis waning there, China has begun sending medical supplies to Europe.

 The effects of the global economy grinding to a halt took their toll, from millions of unsold flowers rotting in piles in Kenya to the slow emptying of the world’s skies.

 In the U.S., Congress worked to put together a $1 trillion emergency package to prop up industry and small businesses and dispense relief checks of $1,200 for adults and $500 per child.

-Scientists advising the British government warned that restrictions on daily life may have to be in place for a year, with periods of less stringent and more stringent measures.
+The British government likewise unveiled a huge relief package under which the country for the time in its history would help pay the wages of those in the private sector.

 French President Emmanuel Macron urged employees to keep working in supermarkets, production sites and other necessary businesses amid stringent movement restrictions.